zsparal/api-documentation/source/guides/mollie-components/overview.rst

 :doc:`creating a Payment </reference/v2/payments-api/create-payment>`.
 Additionally, you should set the ``method`` to ``creditcard``.

-Alternatively, you can use the :doc:`Create Order API </reference/v2/orders-api/create-order>`. and pass the card token via the ``payment.cardToken`` parameter.
+Alternatively, you can use the :doc:`/reference/v2/orders-api/create-order`. and pass the card token via the ``payment.cardToken`` parameter.

 The ``cardToken`` is valid for 1 hour.